EECS-NTNU/pperf/README.md

   -h, --help                shows help
 ```

-* Support for full profiles
-  * profiles contains pmu data, TID, PC and cpu-time for every sample and thread
+* profiles contains Wall Time, PMU Data, threads for every sample and TID, PC and CPU Time for every thread
-* all profiles contain execution time (wall), time spend in profiler (latency), number of samples and target VMMap
+* all profiles contain execution time (wall), time spent in profiler (latency), number of samples and target VMMap
 * output file is optional, if not specified no IO is generated
-* frequency is a target, actual reached frequency is displayed in debug output
+* frequency is a target, actual reached frequency is displayed in verbose output
 * threads are fully supported, **though fork, vfork and vclone is not supported**!
 * execl, execlp, execle, execv, execvp and execvpe are replacing the current process with new VMMaps and are therefore not supported!